MISSION

 Q

-I understand that you were surprised when you came across this innovative technology, but as an entrepreneur, did you have a specific plan?
+I understand that you had a strong passion when you encountered this innovative technology, but as an entrepreneur, did you have a specific plan in mind?

 A